gego144/Small_projects/README.md

 # Small_projects
-All kind of small projects made that don't need their own repository and less then 100 lines of code
+All kind of small projects made that don't need their own repository and are less then 100 lines of code